tgiokas/DMS.Auth/README.md

-﻿# DMS.Auth microservice with Keycloak
+﻿# Authentication microservice with Keycloak

 ## Overview

-**DMS.Auth** is a standalone microservice for authentication and authorization, built using .NET 9 and integrated with **Keycloak**.
+**Authentication** is a standalone microservice for authentication and authorization, built using .NET 9 and integrated with **Keycloak**.
 While it is part of the broader **Document Management System (DMS)**, it is designed to work **independently** and can be used in **any modern system** that requires secure identity management.
 It integrates with Keycloak for identity access and user management, and supports both user and machine-to-machine authentication.